San Pietro in Vincoli: Interior

 The tomb monument of Cardinal Cinzio Aldobrandini was erected 1705–07 by prince Giovanni Battista Pamphili Aldobrandini to a design by his architect Carlo Francesco Bizzaccheri and with the sculptures of putti and a winged skeleton by Pierre Le Gros the Younger.

 In 1876 archeologists discovered the tombs of those once believed to be the seven Maccabean martyrs depicted in 2 Maccabees 7–41.
-It is highly unlikely that these are in fact the Jewish martyrs that had offered their lives in Jerusalem.
 They are remembered each year on 1 August, the same day as the miracle of the fusing of the two chains.

 The third altar in the left aisle holds a mosaic of Saint Sebastian from the seventh century.
 This mosaic is related to an outbreak of plague in Pavia, in northern Italy.
 The relics of Sebastian were taken there in order to stop a 680 outbreak of plague, since Sebastian was believed to have been born in Lombardy, and an altar was constructed for his relics at a San Pietro in Vincoli in Pavia.
 As a symbol of the subsequently reinforced relationship between Pavia and Rome, an identical altar to Sebastian was built at the Roman church of the same name, resulting in a parallel cult for the saint in both regions.